Shiki Theatre Company

-Shiki Theatre Company (劇団四季, Gekidan Shiki) is one of Japan's best-known and largest theatre companies.
+Shiki Theatre Company (劇団四季, Gekidan Shiki) is one of Japan's largest theatre companies.
 Shiki Theatre Company employs around 1,400 actors and staff, and stages more than 3,000 performances to around 3 million audience members a year.
 It operates seven theaters for their exclusive use.
 Every year, five or six of the company's productions go on tour.
-It is one of the largest theatrical companies in the world.
+Shiki is one of the largest theatrical companies in the world.
+Seven theaters in Tokyo, Osaka, and Nagoya are dedicated to Shiki.

 History

 The Shiki Theatre Company was established on July 14, 1953 by 10 university students including Keita Asari (浅利慶太).
 Their aim was “bringing about a revolution in the theater world.”
 The organization was established as a stock holding company in 1967.

+The founders' premiere was Anouilh’s “Ardèle ou la Marguerite" in 1954.
+There was a saying that 150 people were in the audience.

 Plays and musicals

 Shiki stages three major types of drama.
 Originally, Shiki Theatre Company staged Shingeki plays.
 However, in the late 1970s, they branched out into other forms of theatre and found success by staging western and Japanese musicals.
 All of the company's productions are in Japanese.

 Shiki is also known for producing original language musicals.
 One such example is the Showa trilogy, a set of three musicals about World War II and the aftermath.
 The series consists of Ri Kōran, a musical about the famous Manchurian-Japanese singer; Foreign Hill (異国の丘, Ikoku no Oka) which tells the story of Japanese prisoners of war at an internment camp in Siberia; and Southern Cross (南十字星, Minami Shūjisei) about the trials of innocent B and C-class war criminals in Indonesia.

 They have also produced several original "family musicals" based on classical literature for children, such as Anne of Green Gables and The Prince and the Pauper.
 Others of their originals include a musical adaptation of Mamoru Hosoda's anime film The Boy and the Beast, and The Ghost and the Lady, based on a story from the manga The Black Museum.
 In 2024, The Ghost and the Lady was voted the top musical of 2024 by contributors to Musical magazine.